switer/muxjs/README.md

     { "propertyName | keyPath": propertyValue }
     ```

 Set value to property by property's keyPath or propertyName, which could trigger change event when value change or value is an object reference (instanceof  Object).
-PropertyName shouldn't a keyPath (name string without contains *"[", "]", "."* )
+**Notice:** PropertyName shouldn't a keyPath (name string without contains *"[", "]", "."* )

 ```js
 var list = new Mux({
     items: [{name: '1'}]